2015-16 The Abbasi Program Undergraduate Student Grants for the Study of Islam and Muslim Societies

 The grant may be used for travel, lodging, and living costs associated with off-campus research or training; the purchase of research materials; research-related services (e.g. duplication costs, production of questionnaires/surveys, human subject costs, data entry, transcribing interviews, running focus groups); and costs associated with training (e.g. tuition, registration fees, tutoring costs).

-The grant may not be used for the purchase of equipment (e.g. computer, recording equipment) and software; travel costs to attend or present at professional conferences; or dissertation write-up.
+The grant may not be used for the purchase of equipment (e.g. computer, recording equipment) and software; or travel costs to attend or present at professional conferences.

 Requests must be for expenses that are not covered through other sources of funding.
 Applicants may simultaneously apply for other sources of funding, but they may not accept multiple sources of funding for the same expenses.
 The itemized budget should clearly list sources of confirmed and/or pending funding.